Alert Level: ADVISORY, Color Code: YELLOW

 Current Aviation Color Code: YELLOW

 Activity Summary: Mauna Loa Volcano is not erupting.
-Slightly elevated rates of deformation and seismicity have not changed significantly in the past week.
+Rates of deformation and seismicity have not changed significantly over the past week and remain above long-term background levels.

-No significant changes in volcanic gas release at Sulphur Cone on the Southwest Rift Zone were measured.
-Fumarole temperatures at both Sulphur Cone and at the summit remain unchanged.
+Gas concentrations at the Sulphur Cone monitoring site on the Southwest Rift Zone remain stable.
+Fumarole temperatures as measured at both Sulphur Cone and the summit have not changed significantly.

 For more information on current monitoring of Mauna Loa Volcano, see: https://volcanoes.usgs.gov/volcanoes/mauna_loa/monitoring_summary.html